 Coffee was introduced between 1715 and 1730 and soon became the island's main cash crop.
 The island's economy changed dramatically.
-As coffee required intensive labour, African and Malagasy slaves were brought by the shipload.
+As coffee required intensive labour, enslaved people from Africa and Madagascar were trafficked onto the island by the shipload.
 During this period, cereals, spices and cotton were also introduced as cash crops.

-Like Mauritius, Réunion came of age under the governorship of the visionary Mahé de Labourdonnais, who served from 1735 to 1746.
-However, Labourdonnais treated Île de France (Mauritius) as a favoured sibling, and after the collapse of the French East India Company and the pressure of ongoing rivalry with Britain the governance of Île Bourbon passed directly to the French crown in 1764.
+Like Mauritius, Réunion came of age under the governorship of the Mahé de Labourdonnais, who served from 1735 to 1746.
+However, Labourdonnais treated Île de France (Mauritius) as a favoured sibling, and after the collapse of the French East India Company and the pressure of ongoing rivalry with Britain, the governance of Île Bourbon passed directly to the French Crown in 1764.

 A Brief British Interlude

 The formerly productive coffee plantations were destroyed by cyclones very early in the 19th century, and in 1810, during the Napoleonic Wars, Bonaparte lost the island to the habits rouges (redcoats).
-Under British rule, sugar cane was introduced to Réunion and quickly became the primary crop.
+After the British invasion, sugar cane was introduced to Réunion and quickly became the primary crop.
 The vanilla industry, introduced in 1819, also grew rapidly.
-The British didn’t stay long: just five years later, under the Treaty of Paris, the spoil was returned to the French as Île Bourbon.
-The British, however, retained their grip on Mauritius, Rodrigues and the Seychelles.
+The British didn’t stay long: just five years later, under the Treaty of Paris, the island was returned to the French as Île Bourbon.
+The British, however, retained their colonizing grip on Mauritius, Rodrigues and the Seychelles.

 The French Return

-In 1848 the Second Republic was proclaimed in France, slavery was abolished and Île Bourbon again became La Réunion.
-At the time, the island had a population of over 100,000 people, mostly freed slaves.
-Like Mauritius, Réunion immediately experienced a labour crisis and, like the British in Mauritius, the French 'solved' the problem by importing contract labourers from India, most of them Hindus, to work the sugar cane.
+In 1848 the Second Republic was proclaimed in France, the trade of enslaved people was abolished and Île Bourbon again became La Réunion.
+At the time, the island had a population of over 100,000 people, mostly enslaved people who had been freed.
+Like Mauritius, Réunion immediately experienced a labour crisis and, like the British in Mauritius, the French 'solved' the problem by bringing in contract labourers from India, most of them Hindus, to work the sugar cane.